 From here, Highway 4 becomes the Pacific Rim Highway.
 What follows is a challenging (or titillating?)
 90-minute drive on a single-lane, twisting road with hairpin turns.
 There are magnificent sights along the way – do stop at each one.
 The final destination of Tofino is the reward, but remember: so too is the journey.
 Inspired by the surrounding lakes, and mountains standing sky-high and dignified, you’ll be washed over with a sense of peace and deep reverence for a natural world so many of us forget exists.

 Absorb the views of Kennedy Lake against a mountain backdrop…

 … or rest on the rocks on the edge of Kennedy River to the sound of a gushing waterfall.

 There’s even a dark beauty on the Pacific Rim Highway under the gloom of grey clouds, which can be just as soothing as the west-coast sunshine.

 If you’re lucky, the skies will open up on your return journey, giving you the opportunity to experience both moods.
-And, if time allows, you may even want to consider retracing the route – or part of it – from Tofino on a clearer day.
-It truly is that worth it.
+If time allows, you may even want to consider retracing the route – or part of it – from Tofino on a clearer day.

 Once you pass Ucluelet (a wonderful destination in itself that should be included in your itinerary), you’ll want to check out at least one of the several beaches from there to Tofino.
 So breathtaking they are that I’ve devoted an entire post about their mystical and rugged beauty.